 Prior to joining NPR, Liz was an independent consultant, working with businesses on design, planning, and execution of short- and long-term digital programs for global companies and nonprofit organizations.
-In her practice, she cultivated design and user-centered programs through collaborative methods in education, in digital design, and in technology to foster positive change.
+In her practice, she cultivated design and user-centered programs through collaborative methods in education, digital design, and in technology to foster positive change.
 Collaborators included Teach for All, The New York Times, This American Life, and the TED Prize.

 Liz has written for design-minded publications, including Eye Magazine, Fortune Magazine, Interactions Magazine.
 She’s co-edited or contributed to books, including LEAP Dialogues: Career Paths in Social Innovation, How They Got There: Interviews with Digital Designers about their Careers, The Shape of Design, Communicating Design: Developing Web Site Documentation for Design and Planning, Writing and Research for Graphic Designers: A Designer’s Manual to Strategic Communication and Presentation, and Becoming a Digital Designer: A Guide to Careers in Web, Video, Broadcast, Game and Animation Design.
 She writes part of her time at bobulate.com.